zx80/flask-simple-auth/README.md

     …
 ```

-The system will check whether the current user can access the *mid*
+The system will check whether the current user can access message *mid*
-message in *read* mode by calling a per-domain user-supplied function:
+in *read* mode by calling a per-domain user-supplied function:

 ```Python
 @app.object_perms("msg")